top of page

 Commissioner Gill chairs the Essex County’s Anti-Gun Violence Committee.
 Under his leadership, in 2015, Essex County passed an ordinance requiring vendors who sell firearms to Essex County to prove that they work only with reputable dealers, and to provide information about their policies regarding their sale of assault weapons to civilians; limiting their sale of products like armor-piercing bullets to law enforcement and the military; commitment to combating illegal gun trafficking and gun violence; and how they ensure that the gun dealers they work with require permits to purchase firearms.

 Transportation and Infrastructure

-Essex County is home to the oldest county park system in the nation.
-It contains 6,000 acres of parkland, reservations, and recreational facilities.
-I’ve worked with the Department of Parks and Recreation and park conservancy groups across the fifth district to ensure that facilities and grounds are properly maintained.
+Essex County is home to the oldest county park system in the nation, with 6,000 acres of parkland, reservations, and recreational facilities.
+Commissioner Gill introduced legislation that banned smoking in county parks, introduced Essex County's Idle-Free policy to keep our air clean and healthy, and works with the Department of Parks & Recreation and park conservancy groups across the county to ensure that our outdoor spaces and recreational facilities are properly maintained.

 He was an early and leading proponent of the Essex- Hudson Greenway, the single largest conservation project in New Jersey history, which will transform an abandon rail line spanning eight communities from Montclair to Jersey City into New Jersey’s newest state park, providing bike trails, walking paths and outdoor recreation for one of New Jersey’s most densely populated and developed areas.